iden3/circom/mkdocs/docs/circom-language/templates-and-components.md

 During the compilation of this code, we obtain the next warning message: _"There is no output signal."_.

+## Custom templates

+Since version 2.0.6, the language allows the definition of a new type of templates, custom templates.
+This new construction works similarly to standard templates: they are declared analogously, just adding the keyword `custom` in its declaration after `template`; and are instantiated in the exact same way.

+However, the way in which their computation is encoded is treated differently from standard templates.
+Instead of producing r1cs constraints, the usage of each defined custom template will be trated in a later stage by [snarkjs](../index.md#snarkjs) to generate and validate the zk proof, in this case using the PLONK scheme.
+Information about the definition and usages of custom templates will be exported in the `.r1cs` file (see [here](https://github.com/iden3/r1csfile/blob/master/doc/r1cs_bin_format.md)).
+This means that custom templates cannot introduce any constraint inside they body, nor declare any subcomponent.

 ## Components

 A component defines an arithmetic circuit and, as such, it receives N input signals and produces M output signals and K intermediate signals.
 Additionally, it can produce a set of constraints.